Native American dogs: Historical purposes

 In South America, several different cultures sacrificed dogs in religious ceremonies.
-At the site of Pachacamac in Peru, a popular place of pilgrimage and religious ritual best-known for the presence of an oracle, archaeologists uncovered the burials of over a hundred dogs with physical signs of sacrifice.
+At the site of Pachacamac in Peru, a popular place of pilgrimage and religious ritual best known for the presence of an oracle, archaeologists uncovered the burials of over a hundred dogs with physical signs of sacrifice.
 Dogs were sometimes considered to be psychopomps, guides to the afterlife, and were often buried with elite.
-The Peruvian hairless dog was believed to have supernatural abilities, such as the ability to see spirits, and were seen as a particularly good psychopomps.
+The Peruvian hairless dog was believed to have supernatural abilities, such as the ability to see spirits, and was seen as a particularly good psychopomp.
 In Inca times, the dog was also heavily associated with the Moon and was sacrificed during lunar eclipses in order to bring the Moon back.

-Osages had a clan that shaved their children's heads in three tails, each to symbolize a canid: dog, coyote, and a wolf.
+Osages had a clan that shaved their children's heads in three tails, each to symbolize a canid: dog, coyote, and wolf.